 ‘Every part of our own personality that we do not love will become hostile to us.
 We could add that it may move to a distant place and begin a revolt against us as well.’

-Shadow Work draws on ideas from many different traditions and healing practices, including certain aspects of shamanism.
+The shadow work I do draws on ideas from many different traditions and healing practices, including certain aspects of shamanism.
 One of the ideas that I have come across in Shamanism is the idea that we all contain in us the seeds of a little bit of every single human attribute.
 We have a bit of a king in us, a slave, a policewoman, a thief.
 We have an inner cyclist in us, or gymnast, a cook a politician, a bully a victim and so on.
 Certain attributes get expressed at certain times in our lives and others don’t.
 Not expressing a part of ourself doesn’t necessarily cause us problems, but denying that it exists does.
 If we are in denial about certain parts of ourselves then one way or another they will end up causing us difficulties.
 The invitation is to reclaim these lost parts of ourselves if we are to become whole again.

 ‘I am human, so nothing human is foreign to me.’
 Terence